 Often when you are traveling, you are carrying a lot more things around with you than you usually do at home.
 It can be very easy to lose track of your items, leaving them at restaurants, in cabs, or in your hotel room when you check out.
 The simplest way to avoid leaving items behind and losing them is to take a backwards glance every time you leave a certain location.
 Looking back and double-checking the area you were sitting in can reassure you that you aren’t leaving any valuables behind.

 2. Be smart with money sources

 It’s very common for people to keep all of their bank cards in one place, usually in a wallet or purse, but this isn’t the safest option when traveling.
-While away from home, try to keep at least one of your cards away from the rest in a safe place preferably in your hotel room where it can’t be stolen off of you.
+While away from home, try to keep at least one of your cards away from the rest in a safe place, such as your hotel room, where it can’t be stolen off you.
 This way, if you lose your wallet or it gets taken from you, you aren’t completely helpless.
-You won’t be in desperate need to replace all your cards while on the road, which can be difficult.
+You won’t be in desperate need to replace all of your cards while on the road, which can be difficult.